SmokinCaterpillar/pypet/README.md

     traj.f_add_parameter('x', 1.0, comment='Im the first dimension!')
     traj.f_add_parameter('y', 1.0, comment='Im the second dimension!')

-Well, calculating `1.0*1.0` is quite boring, we want to figure out more products, that is the results of the cartesian product set `{1.0,2.0,3.0,4.0} x {6.0,7.0,8.0}`.
+Well, calculating `1.0 * 1.0` is quite boring, we want to figure out more products, that is the results of the cartesian product set `{1.0,2.0,3.0,4.0} x {6.0,7.0,8.0}`.
-Therefore, we use `f_explore` in combination with the builder function `cartesian_product`:
+Therefore, we use `f_explore` in combination with the builder function `cartesian_product`.

 ::

-    # Explore the parameters with a cartesian product:
+    # Explore the parameters with a cartesian product
     traj.f_explore(cartesian_product({'x':[1.0,2.0,3.0,4.0], 'y':[6.0,7.0,8.0]}))

-Finally, we need to tell the environment to run our job `multiply`:
+Finally, we need to tell the environment to run our job `multiply` with all parameter combinations.

 ::